KhronosGroup/glTF/specification/README.md

 <a name="specifying-extensions"></a>
 ## Specifying Extensions

 glTF defines an extension mechanism that allows the base format to be extended with new capabilities.
-Any glTF object can have an optional `extensions` property, as in the following example.
+Any glTF object can have an optional `extensions` property, as in the following example:

 ```javascript
 "a_shader": {